 An initiative created to actively improve the global cotton industry and radically reduce its impact on the environment and cotton farmers.

 Among other activities, the Better Cotton initiative educates cotton farmers around the world on farming practices that reduce the use of pesticides and improve crop yields.
 For example, BCI farmers in India have reduced pesticide use by 20% over the past year, all while increasing their profits by 23% in comparison to farmers who do not use BCI techniques.

-“In the past, we had to carry out four to five pesticide applications to control pests, but after starting to apply the trap crop method, my pesticide expenditure has dropped significantly.
-By adopting the best practices authorised by the BCI team, my net profit has improved considerably”
+“We used to carry out four to five pesticide sprays a day to keep pests at bay, but by applying the trap method, my pesticide expenditure has decreased significantly.
+By adopting BCI’s best practices, my net profit has improved significantly.”

 We actively support recycling processes to further reduce our impact and to ensure that worn-out fabrics get re-used.
 For example, we have been working to lessen the impact of our denim products without compromising on quality and we are also developing solutions for the large-scale use of recycled cotton in our knitwear collections.

 We aim to only use sustainable cotton by 2020: organic, recycled or grown via the Better Cotton Initiative.

 With this inaugural sustainability report, OVS begins an important journey of sharing.